Club Deportivo Universidad Nacional de Ucayali

 Universidad Nacional de Ucayali is a Peruvian football club, playing in the city of Pucallpa, Ucayali, Peru.

 History

 Universidad Nacional de Ucayali was founded in 1979 as the Universidad Nacional of Pucallpa.
-On December 1983, the club changed his name to Universidad Nacional de Ucayali.
+In December 1983, the club changed his name to Universidad Nacional de Ucayali.

-In the 2001 Copa Perú, the club classified to National Stage but was eliminated by Universidad César Vallejo of Trujillo.
+In the 2001 Copa Perú, the club qualified to National Stage but was eliminated by Universidad César Vallejo of Trujillo.

-In the 2007 Copa Perú, the club classified to National Stage but was eliminated by Deportivo Hospital of Pucallpa.
+In the 2007 Copa Perú, the club qualified to National Stage but was eliminated by Deportivo Hospital of Pucallpa.

-In the 2011 Copa Perú, the club classified to the National Stage, but was eliminated by Pacífico of Lima in the quarterfinals.
+In the 2011 Copa Perú, the club qualified to the National Stage, but was eliminated by Pacífico of Lima in the quarterfinals.